 - What is the difference between outcomes and impact?

 For example, an afterschool program has 15 seniors (output) in its program with the goal of increasing the graduation rate of its participants.
 It has a 95 percent graduation rate (outcome).
-If the target high school has a graduation rate of 80 percent, the program increased the graduation rate by 15 percentage points (assuming that the demographics of the student body and the program participants are constant).
+If the target high school has a graduation rate of 80 percent, the program’s impact increased the graduation rate by 15 percentage points (assuming that the demographics of the student body and the program participants are constant).
+For impact, you cannot count what would have resulted without your intervention (the 80% who would have graduated anyway).

 What differentiates a great logic model from an average one?

-We have worked with many organizations on creating or improving their logic models, and the difference between a great and average one is that the reader can tell what the program does and which methods you need to achieve the stated outcomes.
+We have worked with many organizations on creating or improving their logic models.
+The difference between a great and average one is that the reader can tell what the program does and which methods you need to achieve the stated outcomes.
 You should be able to look at the logic model – without any other information – and know what the program does and the organization’s secret recipe.
-A great logic model is an award-winning recipe that can help other organizations replicate the results of your program at another site.
+The ideal logic model doesn’t need to show everything done (we call this the “kitchen sink” version); instead, it should focus on the most important elements that drive impact (we call this the “right-sized” version).
+A great logic model is an award-winning recipe that can help other organizations replicate the results of your program.
 It narrows the activities down to only the essential ingredients and helps streamline the data agencies need to collect to demonstrate impact.
 It also includes a theory of change as a headline for the logic model.
 To pressure test your logic model, ask someone unfamiliar with your program to look at your logic model and ask what they observe.
 If they cannot accurately articulate what your program does, it may be time for a refresh.
-To go one step further, have them rate it critically based on: clarity, comprehensiveness, coherence and common sense.
+To go one step further, have them rate it critically based on clarity, comprehensiveness, coherence and common sense.

-As you reflect on the end of the year, we hope you will be inspired to look at your organization’s logic model and assess whether it is time for a new or reimagined recipe.
-Use this as a time to determine whether your programs are as impactful as you’d like and whether you have the right data to draw and communicate that conclusion.
+As we begin to reopen programs and services, we hope you will be inspired to look at your organization’s logic model and assess whether it is time for a new or reimagined recipe.
+Use this as a time to determine whether your programs are as impactful as you’d like, still relevant, and whether you have the right data to draw and communicate that conclusion.
 And as always, we’d love to hear what you cook up with and if you have any additional questions.